 In fact, it’s never too early to start thinking about how you’ll live in your senior years.
 Care, for instance, is a little bit different depending on which province you call home, including different funding models and qualifications.
 And the expectation that the government will cover all of your care-related costs as you age is, unfortunately, unfounded.

 But let’s forget about costs for the moment (we’ll dive into them in a later section).
-Right now, it’s about understanding each option in more detail, so that when you’re ready to dig deeper, or make a move, you’re got the basics covered.
+Right now, it’s about understanding each option in more detail, so that when you’re ready to dig deeper, or make a move, you’ve got the basics covered.

-Each province has its own rules and regulations when it comes to eligibility and funding for home care.
-To receive government or publicly funded home care you need to go through an assessment to qualify and to determine what level of care you will receive.
-It’s common for someone to need more than they qualify for, so they can top up the care at their own expense.
-Likewise, you can also simply hire your own private home care service, and forgo the qualifications and funding altogether.
-There are many private home care providers that let you choose the care you require and the number of hours you need.
+If you find you need more help, and the funding doesn’t cover the care you need, you may need to explore the option of paying for a private home care provider.
+These providers let you choose the care you require and the number of hours you need.
 Of course, you pay for this yourself.
-Before selecting a home care provider, be sure to do your research and make sure you’re working with a reputable company.
+Before selecting a private home care provider, be sure to do your research and make sure you’re working with a reputable company.

 With a host of recreational, cultural and social events and activities to choose from, there is something for everyone.
 Want to get fit?
 Join an exercise class.
 Want to hone your artistic side?
 Share your creativity at art class.
 Want to visit the theatre?
 Take part and enjoy the show.
-And don’t forget about your furry companions -- many retirement communities are pet-friendly.
-In general, the overall feel is like a close-knit community, with a lively social atmosphere and camaraderie.
+And don’t forget about your furry companions – many retirement communities are pet-friendly.
+Along with letting someone else do the cooking, cleaning and laundry for a change, you’ll be part of a close-knit community, with a lively social atmosphere and camaraderie.